 There are 100’s of ways someone can take you for a ride in any industry.
 The absolute best way to ensure your engagement ring order runs smoothly is to pick a jeweller with a great reputation.

 We work with hundreds of couples per month.
-I won’t risk our business and stellar reputation in a million years with anything remotely shady.
+I won’t risk this business we’ve spent decades building on a few dodgy deals.
+Never.

-We’re all hard wired to look for a guarantee of sorts to ensure we’re not doomed if we chose the wrong product or service.
+We’re all hard wired to look for a guarantee of sorts to cover our backs when buying any product of value.
 That’s why jewellers litter their websites with exotic sounding guarantees.

 “Price Match Guarantee”

-As mentioned we don’t have a price match guarantee - I promise to give you our absolute best price first time ‘round and not toy around with your hard earned engagement ring budget.
+We don’t have a price match guarantee - I promise to give you our absolute best price first time around.

 Imagine a reputable brand, say Mercedes, comes out with a price match guarantee that if you find a car with a 3,00L engine for less, they’ll match the price.
 No decent brand will ever get close to this rubbish.

-Although many jewellers proudly push this “unique” guarantee, the exclusions you’ll see in the fineprint will most probably disqualify your engagement ring.
+Although many jewellers proudly push this guarantee, the exclusions you’ll see in the fine print will most probably disqualify your engagement ring.

-- Jewellery that was customized in any way - ineligible.
+- Jewellery that was customised in any way - ineligible.

-- ANY any jewellery with a centre diamond other than a round diamond - ineligible.
+- ANY jewellery with a centre diamond other than a round diamond - ineligible.

 - Jewellery is eligible for the buy-back program after 5 years, and only for a 3 month period after that.
-So if you buy a product today they’ll buy it back between 12 February 2023 - 12 May 2023.
-And there’s a restocking fee of 10%.
+So if you buy a product today they’ll buy it back in a 3 month period in 2024.

-- If an item was bought during sale, it doesn’t qualify for the buy back program.
-Mmmm...
+- If an item was bought during sale or where discount was involved, it doesn’t qualify for the buy back program.

 Want to get her engagement ring perfect?
 So do we.

-You’re obviously free to shop around, but make us your first stop and save yourself a ton of effort and those 6 months.
+You’re obviously free to shop around, but if this post has been helpful please make us your first stop.

 We also always have designers on site, so you can sit down and run through any details you wish to have in the ring.
 They’re really brilliant, and you’ll see how much value they add in any discussion.
 They take rings to the next level.